FStapenhorst/webapp1/README.md

-# webapp1
+# Demo project for an issue regarding creation of a delegate
-Test project regardinmg issue with delegates
+Please use the Webapplication2.sln